Jabaay/Touchy-Trickstar/README.md

 # Touchy-Trickstar
-This is the Embedded Design of a Fingerprint Scanner.
-The main goal is to build a prototype based on an Arduino Uno Rev3 board while implementing features as the project proceeds.
+This is a Fingerprint Scanner, just put your finger on it, and voilà!
+Your biometrics are mine!

 ***************************************************************************************************

-Basic Features: Scanning & Recording Fingerprints, TBA
+Goal: Develop a prototype based on an Arduino Uno Rev3 board while implementing features as the project proceeds.

-Possible Advanced Features: Comparing Fingerprints, TBA
+Features: Scanning & Recording Fingerprints, more TBA

 Design: TBD